GML offers expansive access to online resources for our patrons. The list below will give you direct access to a wealth of information.

 Please note: DRS will not be sending out print forms to Libraries or Municipal Centers this year nor any upcoming years.
 This is due to two factors 1) late changes to the tax code and 2) a desire to increase use of e-filing.
 They will accept phone calls to their main number, 860-297-5962, and forms will be sent to individual taxpayers.
 Taxpayers are also able to walk-in to the 450 Columbus Blvd, Hartford location to pick up forms as well.

 - Need a library card?
 If you are a Washington resident, click here to fill out an online library card application.

 - Your Library Account– view your account summary, set preferences, place holds, enable “check out history” and more.

 - Acorn Catalog App– login with your library card and explore our catalog from your mobile device.
 You can place holds and renew items from here too!

 - Libby– the one-tap reading app that makes borrowing eBooks, audiobooks, and magazines easier than ever.
 Be sure to have your library card ready!

-- Here is an instructional brochure to help get you started with Libby!
+- Here is an instructional video to help get you started with Libby!

 - Video Streaming: You can now access IndieFlix, Qello Concerts, and Great Courses from your Libby App!